-Risks Specific to Abuse of Hydrocodone Bitartrate and Acetaminophen Tablets and death.
-The risk is increased with concurrent use of Hydrocodone Bitartrate and Acetaminophen Tablets with alcohol and/or other CNS depressants.
+Risks Specific to Abuse of Hydrocodone Bitartrate and Acetaminophen Tablets

+Hydrocodone Bitartrate and Acetaminophen Tablets are for oral use only.
+Hydrocodone Bitartrate and Acetaminophen Tablets pose a risk of overdose and death.
+The risk is increased with concurrent abuse of Hydrocodone Bitartrate and Acetaminophen Tablets with alcohol and other central nervous system depressants.